-Coro, through its subsidiary Minera Coro Chile Ltda ("MCC") retained the services of Geoinvestment SpA ("Geoinvestment") to prepare a mineral resource estimate and the Berta Technical Report, covering its Berta Copper property, located in the III Region, Chile.
-Geoinvestment is aware that this report is intended for disclosure to the Toronto Stock Exchange, where Coro is listed, giving support to the news release published on August 7th 2013.
+Coro, through its subsidiary Minera Coro Chile Ltda ("MCC") retained the services of Geoinvestment SpA ("Geoinvestment") to prepare a mineral resource estimate and technical report, covering its Berta Copper property, located in the III Region, Chile.
 The mineral code followed in this report is the Canada Institute of Mining ("CIM") code, 2005 Edition, and this report follows the recommendations of National Instrument 43-101.

 Sergio Alvarado, BSc (Hons.)
-Geology, member of CIM, The Chilean Mining Commission ("CMC") and The Chilean Mining Engineers Institute ("IIMCh") was responsible for the overall preparation of the Technical Report as defined in National Instrument 43-101, Standards of Disclosure for Mineral Projects and in compliance with Form 43-102F1.
+Geology, member of CIM, The Chilean Mining Commission ("CMC") and The Chilean Mining Engineers Institute ("IIMCh") was responsible for the overall preparation of the Berta PEA as defined in National Instrument 43-101, Standards of Disclosure for Mineral Projects and in compliance with Form 43-102F1.

-In preparing this report, Geoinvestment relied on reports, studies, maps, databases and miscellaneous technical papers listed in the References section of this report.
+In preparing the Berta PEA, Geoinvestment relied on reports, studies, maps, databases and miscellaneous technical papers listed in the References section of this report.
 Additional information and data for Geoinvestment's review and studies were obtained from Coro on site or at Coro's Santiago office.